ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

  /   \         |               /   \          /             \
 /_____\   (T_n, PT_n)         /_____\   (T_n, PT_n)   (T_n+1, PT_n+1)
 ~~~
 {: title="An example evolution of the combined tree structure.
-At every epoch, a
+Every new log
-new leaf is added to a log tree containing the timestamp T_n and the new
+entry added contains the timestamp T_n of when it was created and the new prefix
-prefix tree root hash PT_n."}
+tree root hash PT_n."}

 # Updating Views of the Tree